This post may contain affiliate links. Please read our disclosure policy.

-Create your own Authentic Red Chile Enchilada Sauce made with dried New Mexican red chile pods and use on burritos, enchiladas, eggs, tamales – anything!
+Create your own homemade New Mexican Inspired Red Chile Enchilada Sauce made with toasted dried red chile pods, chicken stock, onions, garlic and spices.

 - Rinse any dirt off the chile pods.
 Gently toast dried whole chile pods in a heavy skillet over medium heat until they are warm and release their fragrance, 1 to 2 minutes per side.
 Be very careful to prevent any burning.
 Remove the chiles from the skillet immediately.
 When cool enough to handle, break each chile pod into several pieces and discard stem and seeds.
 Wearing rubber gloves is highly recommended.